 HIV and STIs

-HIV and sexually transmitted infections (STIs) are enduring public health threats, particularly among communities that are traditionally underserved and experience health disparities as a result.
+HIV and sexually transmitted infections (STIs) are enduring public health threats.
 CAI helps health care providers, community organizations, government agencies, and others strengthen all aspects of their HIV and STI services, including prevention, screening, and treatment.

 CAI has helped improve HIV services since the first days of the epidemic.
 CAI currently leads three national efforts to advance the federal government’s Ending the HIV Epidemic: A Plan for America (EHE): the National HIV Classroom Learning Center, which provides training to a range of people who work in HIV prevention and services and is funded by the U.S. Centers for Disease Control and Prevention (CDC); the Technical Assistance Provider Innovation Network (TAP-in), which provides robust support and resources to leaders in 47 jurisdictions across the U.S. to enhance their work to prevent HIV and is funded by the Health Resources and Services Administration (HRSA); and Rapid ART Dissemination Assistance Provider initiatives, which help jurisdictions deliver antiretroviral treatment quickly.